Château Langoa Barton Saint-Julien 2020 - 3ème Grand Cru Classé

 Wine rated (2023 guide) 95/100

-Tasted on several occasions, Château Langoa Barton 2020 comes from different terroirs in Saint-Julien, making it an excellent representative of the vintage and the appellation.
-The blend is composed of 53.5% Cabernet Sauvignon, 38% Merlot, and the remainder Cabernet Franc.
-Its deep ruby-purple color is matched by a magnificent bouquet of red and black cherries, redcurrants, tobacco leaves, cedar, with a touch of damp earth that emerges over time in the glass.
-The medium-bodied to full-bodied palate is balanced and elegant, with great depth and richness on the mid-palate, velvety tannins, and an excellent finish.
-This opulent, frank, expansive, and wonderfully textured Saint-Julien will benefit from a few years of bottle aging and will keep for around 20 years.
-This is the finest example of this château that I have tasted.
+Having tasted it on several occasions, the 2020 Château Langoa Barton is sourced from various terroirs in Saint-Julien, making it an excellent representative of both the vintage and the appellation.
+The blend consists of 53.5% Cabernet Sauvignon, 38% Merlot, and the remainder Cabernet Franc.
+Its deep ruby-purple color is complemented by a magnificent bouquet of red and black cherries, redcurrants, tobacco leaves, and cedar, with a hint of damp earth that emerges over time in the glass.
+Medium-bodied to full-bodied on the palate, balanced and elegant, it offers great depth and richness on the mid-palate, velvety tannins, and an excellent finish.
+This opulent, straightforward, expansive, and wonderfully textured Saint-Julien will benefit from a few years of bottle aging and will age gracefully for about twenty years.
+It is the finest example of this château I have tasted.
 Bravo!
-2026-2046
+2026–2046

 Anthocyanes - Yohan Castaing